By-Sexual: History

 By-Sexual was formed in April 1988 in Osaka.
 That year they released the demo "Bad Boy Blues" on Free-Will records.
 They signed to Pony Canyon and in February 1990 they released their major debut, "So Bad Boy".
 Their first album Culture Shock followed in April.
-It reached number 6 on the Oricon chart and was named one of the top albums from 1989-1998 in a 2004 issue of the music magazine Band Yarouze.
+It reached number 6 on the Oricon chart and was named one of the top albums from 1989 to 1998 in a 2004 issue of the music magazine Band Yarouze.

 Their song "Bakumatsu Junjoden" was used as the theme song for the 1991 movie of the same name starring Riho Makise and sold over 100,000 copies.

 In January 1995, vocalist Sho left the band and they went on hiatus.
 However the remaining members continued to play together under the name Alzheimer.
 In August 1996, they restarted the group under the name By-Sex with Ryo changing to vocals and guitar.
 In February 1998, Nao left and the group disbanded.

 Sho made an attempt at a solo career, but soon changed to managing bands before retiring from the music industry altogether.
 Both Ryo and Den went on to form the bands Zigzo, Pt.
 (Platinum), and are currently in Test-No..
 Nao joined Nitro (now known as Food), Nakata Band (who later changed their name to The Heavenly Curve) with Zi:Kill bassist Seiichi, and Badub.
 Den and Nao were both support members for Machine (duo of Penicillin's Hakuei and Spread Beaver's Kiyoshi).

 On May 9, 2011, it was announced via Nao's Twitter and Den's blog that By-Sexual would reunite for one night.
 All proceeds were donated to the Japanese Red Cross for the victims of the 2011 Tōhoku earthquake and tsunami.
 By-Sexual's first concert in sixteen years was held on September 3 at Shinagawa Stellar to an audience of 2,000.
 Around the same time, Ryo and Den teamed up with their Zigzo bandmate Sakura to restart By-Sex.
 They released a mini-album titled Ago on August 17 and had their first show two days later at the 2011 Chain the Rock Festival.

 In 2014, Ryo and Sho performed an acoustic set together at that year's Chain the Rock Festival on August 30.

-By-Sexual reunited once again to perform on the first day of the Visual Japan Summit on October 14, 2016 at Makuhari Messe.
+By-Sexual reunited once again to perform on the first day of the Visual Japan Summit on October 14, 2016, at Makuhari Messe.
 They were joined by Hisashi of Glay for "Be Free".

 The band will perform at the second night of the 10th anniversary Chain the Rock Festival on August 26, 2017.